nodekit-io/nodekit-cli/templates-build/doc/readme.md

 ### Synopsis

-Transforms config.xml metadata to platform-specific manifest files, copies icons & splashscreens, copies plugin files for specified platforms so that the project is ready to build with each native SDK.
+Transforms nodekit.json metadata to platform-specific manifest files, copies icons & splashscreens, copies plugin files for specified platforms so that the project is ready to build with each native SDK.

 ### Syntax